LauraMQuiros/Preventive-Imprisionment-Knowledge-System/README.md

 [![Scc Count Badge](https://sloc.xyz/github/LauraMQuiros/Preventive-Imprisionment-Knowledge-System/)](https://github.com/LauraMQuiros/Preventive-Imprisionment-Knowledge-System/)
 ![GitHub last commit](https://img.shields.io/github/last-commit/LauraMQuiros/Preventive-Imprisionment-Knowledge-System)

-## Environment
+## Instructions
-Some specifications about the requirements are in the file `Requirements.txt`.
+Specifications about the requirements are in `Requirements.txt`.
+Use `pip install -r requirements.txt`to ensure all dependencies are installed.
 The main command to run the code (in VS) is
 ```
 python3 -m streamlit run main.py